smart-edge-open/EMCO/docs/design/generic-action-controller.md

 The following APIs allow for the creation and retrieval of Resource.

-- metadata Body of resource
+- Metadata Body of resource
 ```
 {
   "metadata":{